frankiezafe/bvh2json/README.md

 - 1 / many mapping file, describing the relation between the bones in the data and the avatar in the 3D engine

 check json-template.js & json-mapping-template.js for details

+TODO:
+- reader in blender
+- reader in unity